Medieval African science

 About the same time, and also from Morocco, al Idrisi created an up to date map of the known world (Europe, Asia, and North Africa), and wrote an account of some Almohad explorers who sailed west on the Atlantic ocean perhaps as far as the Sargasso Sea (but still a thousand miles from North America).

-About 1300 AD, under the rule of the Marinids, the mathematician al-Banna did some work figuring out how to write down algebra problems, and some work on fractions.
 Around the same time (or maybe earlier), East African doctors learned from Indian doctors to grow and use marijuana, possibly inventing the water pipe to smoke it in.
 They probably also began to use opium as a medicine.

 In South Africa and Central Africa, people didn’t have so much contact with other places, and here women kept on being involved with science and medicine.
 Among the San, for instance, both women and men learned to identify hundreds of plants that they could use for medicine.